bugaevc/asmwall/data.md

 ### fastcall

-The fastcall convention is very similar to cdecl, the difference being that the first two function arguments are not pushed onto the stack, but passed in `ecx` and `edx` registers, respectively.
-This allows simple functions to be shorter and operate faster.
+The fastcall convention is very similar to cdecl.
+The difference is that the first two function arguments are not pushed onto the stack, but passed in `ecx` and `edx` registers, respectively.
+This allows for simple functions to be shorter and operate faster.